aaronshaver/beautify-sheet-for-google-sheets/README.md

 If you haven't installed this as an add-on, you can use it by:

-1. Copying the code from main.js to your clipboard
+1. Copying the code from the 'addon.js' file to your clipboard
 2. In Google Sheets, clicking 'Tools' > 'Script editor'
 3. Pasting the code into the Code.gs document
 4. Saving the .gs file